dallastexas92/temporal-redis-pubsub/README.md

 # Temporal Streaming with Redis PubSub

 A solution for real-time streaming output from Temporal workflows using Redis PubSub.
-This addresses the limitation that Temporal doesn't natively support streaming responses.
+This addresses the limitation that Temporal doesn't natively support streaming responses from an LLM.

 ## Overview

 This project demonstrates how to implement real-time streaming from Temporal workflows by using Redis PubSub as a communication channel.
-This demonstration focuses specifically on streaming text output to the CLI.
+This demonstration focuses specifically on streaming LLM output back to the user via CLI, while also persisting results to the Temporal Activity.

 ## How It Works